UCLA Policy 132 : Workplace Violence Prevention

 C. UCLA Behavioral Intervention Team (BIT)

-BIT was established to provide oversight, monitor trends, and develop programs to deal with Workplace Violence issues.
-Members of BIT include:
+BIT was established to provide oversight, monitor trends, and develop programs to address and respond to Workplace Violence issues.
+Members of BIT include representatives from:

 • UCLA Police Department